 Look Who's Cooking!

-- To keep your children enthusiastic about cooking, assign tasks of a holiday recipe they are able to prepare based on their abilities.
-Here are some ideas depending on your child's age:
+To keep your children enthusiastic about cooking, assign tasks of a holiday recipe they are able to prepare based on their abilities.
+Here are some ideas depending on your child's age and ability:

-- Five and six year olds: stir instant pudding, snap green beans, prepare lettuce for a salad, press cookie cutters, pour liquids into batter
+- Three to five year olds: mix together simple ingredients, snap green beans, tear lettuce for a salad, press cookie cutters

 - Children age ten and older: slice or chop vegetables, boil potatoes, microwave foods, bake foods in the oven, simmer ingredients on the stove.